 What purchases are you making that you can live without?

 Are you buying things you don’t need with money that you don’t have to impress the people whom you don’t like on social media platforms that you don’t belong on?

 To have a clear understanding of where your money is going, track your purchases!

 Determine what costs can be reduced or eliminated so you can have more money to support endeavors which truly add value to your life.

 If you want to take your wealth to the next level, then invest in yourself.

-Start learning practical skills that will make you more valuable in the workforce or start a business where you create real value to the world.
+Start learning practical skills that will make you more valuable in the workforce or start a business where you create real value for the world.

 Be in command of your life by becoming a creator rather than a consumer.